TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 rząd na bruk, bruk na rząd

+„Homosexuality is a sin and a mental defect“ - Khalid Salman, official representative of the World Cup in Qatar

 <!-- O kimś kto jest głupi = "nie jest moim faworytem".... -->

 <!-- “The longer I live, the more I realize the impact of attitude on life.